zl-cheng/kthena/docs/proposal/bin-pack-sacle-down.md

 - Handling Binpack Scaling for the servingGroup.
 - Handling Binpack Scaling for the Role.
 - How should PodGroup's update logic adapt to binpacking?
-- Explain the current limitations of MinTaskMember in PodGroup during role-level scaling.

 ### Motivation